Operational guidelines

 • During hydration (both initial and subsequent rehydrations), materialized views require memory proportional to both the input and output.
 When estimating required resources, consider both the hydration cost and the steady-state cost.

-• During initial hydration, sinks need to load an entire snapshot of the data in memory.
+• During sink creation (initial hydration), sinks need to load an entire snapshot of the data in memory.

 Back to top ↑